 The great thing about Pinterest ads is that you can start small and if you see success, you can very easily put more money behind the campaign and grow it even more.
 Likewise, you can always lower your investment if you need to.

-You always want to pay attention to the seasonality and current events when running ad campaigns but there is no better time than now to try a promoted pins campaign if you haven’t.
+You always want to pay attention to the seasonality and current events when running ad campaigns but there is no better time than now to try a Pinterest Ads campaign if you haven’t.

-Running Promoted Pins on Pinterest Is Never a Waste
+Running Pinterest Ads on Pinterest Is Never a Waste

 Here at Simple Pin, we feel strongly that running an ad campaign is never a waste.
 Even if your returns aren’t huge, you learn something about your product and your audience every time you run a campaign.